sametweb/react-step-builder/README.md

 This object provides information about current step and methods to move between steps.
 Available properties and methods:

+### <strong>`props.allSteps`</strong>

+`function()`

+This function returns an array of each step's order number and title, can be used to create a progress bar above each step.

 ### Properties

 - `props.step.order` - Order number of the props.step.
 - `props.step.title` - Title of the step (you provided when creating `<Step />` component)
 - `props.step.nextStep` - Order number of the next step, `null` if it's not available
 - `props.step.prevStep` - Order number of the previous step, `null` if it's not available
+- `props.step.progress` - A number from 0 to 1 that represents current step's progress (current order divided by total number of steps)

 ### Methods